COVID-19 may never go away, but the actual herd immunity is within reach | ExBulletin

+COVID-19 may never go away, but the actual herd immunity is within reach

 When people say so Does not reach “herd immunity”Against COVID-19, they usually point to the ideal of “complete” herd immunity.
-In most cases, there is no infection in the community, as so many people are immune.
+In most cases, there is no community infection because so many people have immunity.

 The proportion of populations that need immunity to have “complete” herd immunity depends on the transmission of the virus in the population and the controls implemented.